-If looking up a statute in West's USCA, you will usually see--below the statutory text--the heading "Historical and Statutory Notes" with the subheading "Revision Notes and Legislative Reports."
-What "Legislative Reports" alludes to are those key pieces of legislative history, reports on a bill from a Congressional committee.
-It is here that USCA, unlike the official USC or Lexis' USCS, may provide citations to reports (not necessarily all) and an accompanying citation to where you can read an excerpted version in USCCAN.
+When looking up a statute in West's USCA, you will usually see--below the statutory text--the heading "Historical and Statutory Notes" with the subheading "Revision Notes and Legislative Reports."
+These "Legislative Reports" are reports on a bill from a Congressional committee.
+It is here that USCA, unlike the official USC or Lexis' USCS, may provide citations to some (but not necessarily all) relevant reports, along with an accompanying citation to where you can read an excerpted version in USCCAN.

-The Conference Committee met multiple times before issuing its final report on the No Child Left Behind Act, dated Dec.
+The Conference Committee met six times before issuing its final report on the No Child Left Behind Act, dated Dec.
 13, 2001.
-Below is footage from the sixth and final meeting two days before.
-C-SPAN also has footage available for the second meeting on Aug.
+As an example of how committee meetings are conducted, below is C-SPAN footage from the second meeting on Aug.
 1, 2001.

 U.S. Code Congressional and Administrative News (USCCAN) is a unique resource published by West, available on Westlaw.
 It offers two sets of volumes per Congress: one set is a reprint of the Statutes at Large and the other set is labeled "Legislative History," containing lists of citations, abridged reports, and presidential signing statements.